rpo19/Incremental-Entity-Extraction/README.md

 ```

 ### Prepare environment variables
-Copy the file `env-sample.txt` to `.env`, then edit the latter so that it fits your needs.
+Enter the `pipeline` folder and copy the file `env-sample.txt` to `.env`, then edit the latter so that it fits your needs.

 ### Populate entity database
 We need to populate the database with entities information (e.g. Wikipedia IDs, titles).